mindful eating workshops

 “I was very impressed by Emma’s in-depth understanding of emotional eating issues.
 Emma had some sound advice for us all and it was tailored to our own unique circumstances.
 Emma’s obvious understanding of nutrition plus the psychology of overeating made the talk very informative and interesting.”

 Since 2008 I’ve been giving talks and running groups to people of all ages at a range of organisations, corporate companies, schools, colleges, senior citizen groups, drop-in centres and depression support groups.
 I’ve worked as a trainer at a weight loss company, creating and delivering nutrition modules to weight loss consultants.
 My talks are normally 90 minutes (including time for Q&A), but I can also run half or full day workshops or group sessions for organisations on request.
+All of my talks can be in-person or online.
+Please scroll down to read summaries of all my various talk topics, and for more information on employee-wellness sessions for organisations.

-My talks are really useful for anyone who:-
+Mindful eating workshopsMy talks are beneficial for anyone who:-

 ~ Tends to eat mindlessly and on ‘autopilot’